Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 category: chanop
 ---

-We runs various irc bots, some of them have a public facing usage.
+We run various IRC bots, some of them have a public facing usage.
 Any request or questions about our utility bots can be asked in #libera-bots

 ## ozone